 Displays a dialogue box for creating reliefs.
-Selecting the position of the imaginary light source determines the type of shadow created, and how the graphic image looks in relief.
+Selecting position of an imaginary light source determines the type of shadow created and how a graphic image looks in relief.

 Mosaic

 Joins small groups of pixels into rectangular areas of the same color.
 The larger the individual rectangles are, the fewer details the graphic image has.